 - 90% entities covering 82% of the Group’s headcount have established policies or conduct initiatives promoting gender equality

-- Neutralisation of the impact of maternity leave and the work-life balance : on average, Group employees receive 21 weeks of maternity leave; 74% of employees working at 64 different entities enjoy employee benefits covering childcare services ; In Romania, the United States, France, Spain and Brazil, Societe Generale entities offer employees at least two weeks of paternity/second parent leave.
+- Neutralisation of the impact of maternity leave and the work-life balance: on average, Group staff receive 21 weeks of maternity leave; 74% of staff working at 64 different entities enjoy employee benefits covering childcare services; In Romania, the United States, France, Spain and Brazil, Societe Generale entities offer staff at least two weeks of paternity/second parent leave.

-- A budget of €7 million is earmarked for 2019-2021 to reduce unjustified wage gaps between male and female employees.
+- A budget of €7 million is earmarked for 2019-2021 to reduce unjustified wage gaps between male and female staff.

 - As required by the Avenir Act of 5 September 2018, aimed at closing the gender wage gap, Societe Generale SA France is disclosing its gender equality index, which stood at 85 points out of a total 100 points for 2018.

-Caroline Guillaumin Group head of human ressources and communication
+Caroline Guillaumin Group Head of Human Resources and Communication

 Integrating persons with disabilities